Origin and Purpose

 - If you would like to post an article that is not freely available online or via the OCOM Library, you conduct a Fair Use Analysis.
 If you deem your use falls under Fair Use, then feel free to use the material.
 If you have concerns about its use, fill out a Course Reserve Request Form.
 A library staff member will legally obtain the article for you and send you a PDF or a link that you can then post into Populi.

 Faculty members may request materials to be placed on reserve.
-Course reserves can be in electronic format (such as a PDF of a journal article that is posted in Populi or Moodle), or the physical item may be place on reserve in the library for 24-hour checkout (for example, an entire book or a chart).
+Course reserves can be in electronic format (such as a PDF of a journal article that is posted in Populi), or the physical item may be placed on reserve in the library for 1 week checkout (for example, an entire book or a chart).

 Many films (both documentaries and feature films) require a public performance license to be purchased.
 The sponsoring club is responsible for the funding of the performance license, and a license or permission must be secured even if the film is acquired from a personal collection, rental store, or library.
 For smaller, independent productions, students may contact the distributor directly to ask for permission.
 Proof of purchase of a required license must be presented to the Student Services Manager prior to advertising for the event.